dlh01/dave-wpstarterkit/README.markdown

 There are many definitions of "must-have" plugins out there, of course.
 But other plugins are as easy to add to your installation as they are at any other time, and selectivity keeps the weight of the kit down.
-That said, I'm open to suggestions about what to add.